Photos of Porto, Portugal

 We knew we would enjoy our time in Porto, based on the photos and blog posts we read prior to our visit.
 However, it exceeded our expectations (so did Lisbon – see photos from Lisbon here).
 Porto is unlike anywhere else in the world.
 It’s one of the most unique and interesting cities we’ve visited on our travels.

-We spent a total of 3 days wandering the city’s tight and windy stone roads.
-It wasn’t enough.
+We spent a total of 3 days in Porto, wandering it’s tight and windy stone roads.

 Porto has been continuously inhabited since the 4th Century.
 Its strategic location on the Atlantic coast, near the Strait of Gibraltar and northwest Africa, made it a target for multiple invasions over the centuries.
 Each period of rule, from the Romans to the Moors, left its mark on the city.